ttxking/disaster-api/README.md

 - Earthquake data in Thailand between 2011 and 2021.
 Raw data provided by Earthquake Observation Division.
 - Landslide risks area in Thailand.
 Raw data provided by Department of Mineral Resources (DMR).
 - Rainfall and storm data gathered by our group in Google form.
-## Overview
-Thailand is one of the country that face many natural disasters.
-However, these data concerning the topic is not-well format, hard to access, and sparse.
-Many natural disaster such as landslide, earthquake, fire are neglected.
-That’s why we come up of a way to collect those datas in the form of API, for easy usage and access

 ## Overall Architect

 <img width="876" alt="Screen Shot 2564-12-12 at 21 10 32" src="https://user-images.githubusercontent.com/55922403/145715860-0445a19e-70b4-4c55-9a44-53f24d819082.png">